-This is a graduate course about logic and the use of mathematical techniques to verify the correctness of computer systems.
-The course will cover foundational topics in logic and functional programming.
+This course is an upper-level undergraduate and graduate course about the use of mathematical proof techniques to verify the correctness of computer systems.
+The course will cover foundational concepts in logic, the theory of programming, and program verification.
 Students will learn about computer assisted theorem proving and will learn to use Coq, a proof assistant.
-Classes will be organized around problem sets.
+Classes will be organized around problem sets and in-person lectures.
 In addition, students will work on a semester-long project developing a proof of correctness of a program related to their research.
+COMP 790 satisfies the theory and formal thinking breadth requirement for graduate students.